scoskey/m0037/notes.md

 We invite the reader to verify that $\Sigma$ is consistent if and only if $\Sigma\not\models (P\wedge(\neg P))$.
 Sometimes the symbol $\bot$ is used for a tautologically false formula such as $(P\wedge(\neg P))$.
 Thus we may say $\Sigma$ is consistent if and only if $\Sigma\not\models\bot$.

-**Theorem** (The compactness theorem again).
+**Theorem** (Compactness theorem, version II).
 Let $\Sigma$ be a set of well-formed formulas.
 If every finite subset of $\Sigma$ is consistent, then $\Sigma$ is consistent.

-We leave it to the reader to establish an equivalence between the two statements of the compactness theorem.
+We invite the reader to establish an equivalence between the two versions of the compactness theorem.

 The compactness theorem has many interesting applications, to give a taste of this we explore just one of them from combinatorial graph theory.
 Recall that if $G=(V,E)$ is a graph with vertex set $V$ and edge set $E$, then a *proper coloring* of $G$ with $n$ colors is a function $\chi\colon V\to\set{c_1,\ldots,c_n}$ such that whenever $(v,v')\in E$ we have $\chi(v)\neq\chi(v')$.